Logiqx/mysql-client/README.md

 This image has been created to satisfy the following requirements:

-- Based off a specific release of Alpine Linux - 3.10
+- Use official base images - Alpine and Debian (slim)
-- Includes a known release of the mysql client and tools such as mysqladmin - 10.3
+- Use specific release of the mysql client and tools such as mysqladmin
-- Avoids using the root user - uid=1000(mysql) gid=1000(mysql)
+- Avoid running as the root user